pingcap/docs/tidb-cloud/tidb-cloud-console-auditing.md

 ---
 title: Console Audit Logging
-Summary: Learn about the log auditing feature for the TiDB Cloud Console.
+summary: Learn about the log auditing feature for the TiDB Cloud Console.
 ---

 # Console Audit Logging